How to Save Money on Food When You Live Paycheck to Paycheck

 These 6 methods will help you start saving money on food today!

 Understand Your Relationship With Food

-So many times, on stressful long days of parenting, I desperately turn to a sweet sugary cookie or cinnamon roll to help me get through the day.
-Which is great for me but not so great for my wallet.
+Many times, on stressful long days of parenting, I desperately turn to a sweet sugary cookie or cinnamon roll to help me get through the day, which is great for me but not so great for my wallet.